A stylish young man with tattoo sleeves working on a computer.

 Today’s Prime Mortgage Rates

 The prime rate often hovers around 3% above the federal funds rate.
-On May 5, 2022, the Federal Reserve raised the previous target range (0% – 0.25%) to 5.50% – the highest Fed rate hike since 2000.
-The increase in interest rates has pushed the prime rate up as well.
+Beginning March 2022, the Federal Reserve raised the previous target range (0% – 0.25%) to 5.50% in a series of 11 consecutive Fed rate hikes.
+The increase in interest rates had pushed the prime rate up as well.

 Prime Rate